MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/New-MgBetaDeviceManagementConfigurationPolicyTemplateSettingDefinition.md

   - `[MinDeviceOccurrence <Int32?>]`: Minimum times setting can be set on device.
 A MinDeviceOccurrence of 0 means setting is optional

 `REFERREDSETTINGINFORMATIONLIST <IMicrosoftGraphDeviceManagementConfigurationReferredSettingInformation[]>`: List of referred setting information.
   - `[SettingDefinitionId <String>]`: Setting definition id that is being referred to a setting.
-Applicable for reusable setting
+Applicable for reusable setting.

-## RELATED LINKS

 ## RELATED LINKS